 The Moroccan term citron beldi (or l'hamd beldi) translates to "traditional lemon."
-It refers to specific varieties of lemon found in Morocco and favored in traditional cooking, including the small doqq lemons (Citrus limonum Risso var. pusilla R), which grow predominantly in the Taroudant region outside of Agadir, and boussera lemons (Citrus limetta Risso), which may also be called limonette de Marrakesh.
+It refers to specific varieties of lemon found in Morocco and favored in traditional cooking, including the small doqq lemons (Citrus limonum Risso var. pusilla R), which grow predominantly in the Taroudant region outside of Agadir and boussera lemons (Citrus limon (L.) Burm), which are also called limonette de Marrakesh.

 The latter is a type of Mediterranean sweet lemon which, according to Paris-based cookbook author David Lebovitz, may mistakenly be sold as "bergamot" in France.
 Limonette de Marrakesh and bergamot, however, are different fruits, as a true bergamot (Citrus bergamia Risso) is larger in size, much less palatable, and is appreciated mostly for its aromatic essential oil.
 Nonetheless, "bergamot" appears to be a term associated with the Moroccan lemon.